 How to improve your customer service response time

-Here are some techniques to improve your customer service response time:
+Here are some techniques to help your support team to improve their customer service response time:

 - Analyze your support team workflow and performance.